 FSSAI Guidelines for Restaurants & Eateries

-There are no such things as unsafe food or unhealthy food, but the preparation of food in an unhygienic manner can make the food unhealthy when it is consumed.
-There are various diseases that can infect a consumer who consumes unhealthy food.
-Very common infections are vomiting, headaches, dizziness, and shivering.
-All restaurants and eateries have to follow the following FSSAI guidelines to ensure the safety of its consumers in addition to obtaining FSSAI registration.
-This article discusses the hygiene of food, workers, workplace and the cleanliness and disposal of food.
+There are no such things as unsafe or unhealthy food, but food preparation in an unhygienic manner can make the food sick when consumed.
+Various diseases can infect a consumer who consumes unhealthy food.
+Prevalent infections are vomiting, headaches, dizziness, and shivering.
+All restaurants and eateries have to follow the following FSSAI guidelines to ensure the safety of their consumers in addition to obtaining FSSAI registration.
+This article discusses the hygiene of food, workers, and the workplace, and the cleanliness and disposal of food.

 Personal Hygiene of Employees

-Before going to work, the worker should make sure that he brushes his teeth, takes a bath, trims his nails, hairs, and beard.
-The employe must ensure that the employee involved in preparation of food is hygienic and see to that he wears clean clothes.
-In case an employee is injured, it is mandatory for him to bandage all his wounds so that there are no germs that would spread from his wound.
+Before going to work, the worker should ensure that he brushes his teeth, bathes, and trims his nails, hair, and beard.
+The employer must ensure that the employee involved in the food preparation is hygienic and that he wears clean clothes.
+In case an employee is injured, he must bandage all his wounds so that there are no germs that would spread from his injury.

-- Employee(s) should not scratch his skin or prick nose and pimples.
+- Employee(s) should not scratch his skin or prick his nose and pimples.

-- Employee(s) should not have long nails and no nail enamels applied on them.
+- Employee(s) should not have long nails and no nail enamels applied to them.

 - Employee(s) should not wear dirty clothes and should not wear accessories while handling food.

-In addition to this, a worker before he enters into a kitchen, should wear an apron, gloves and head cover.
-Finally, the worker should wash the hands before beginning to work and should wear clean and covered clothes.
+In addition to this, a worker, before he enters a kitchen, should wear an apron, gloves, and headcover.
+Finally, workers should wash their hands before work and wear clean and covered clothes.

 Food Premises and Facilities

-The walls and ceilings in the food preparation area should be clean and the walls should be smooth, light-colored, non-absorbent and should be easy to clean.
-The walls should be properly painted and there should be no paints flaking from the walls.
+The walls and ceilings in the food preparation area should be clean, and the walls should be smooth, light-colored, non-absorbent, and should be easy to clean.
+The walls should be painted neatly and adequately, and there should be no paint flaking.
 The windows in these rooms should be covered with wire mesh and shatterproof glasses.
-The doors should have tight air filters or air curtains so that dust particles do not enter the room.
-The ceiling should be kept clean with no wire or electrical fittings hanging from it.
-Proper hand washing areas should be provided along with covered garbage bins in the food preparation area so that the food does not get infected by the germs.
+The doors should have tight air filters or curtains so that dust particles do not enter the room.
+The ceiling should be kept clean with no wires or electrical fittings hanging.
+Proper handwashing areas should be provided along with covered garbage bins in the food preparation area so that the food does not get infected by the germs.
 Spraying of insecticides during food preparation should be strictly prohibited from these premises.